 Recruiting and onboarding

-Bringing talented applicants on board and getting them up-to-speed on everything from policy to culture requires soft skills like communication and collaboration.
-But it also requires an understanding of the laws pertaining to recruitment and employment like Form I-9 compliance requirements, drug screening and “ban the box” regulations.
+Bringing talented applicants on board and getting them up to speed on everything from policy to culture might seem like a soft skill because it’s obviously communication- and collaboration-based.
+However, it also requires hard knowledge of laws pertaining to recruitment and employment, ranging from Form I-9 compliance requirements to certain truly esoteric standards like the specific (and very limited) situations in which HR can use lie-detector tests.

 Teamwork and collaboration